liang-junkai/liang-junkai.github.io/_pages/about.md

 My research interests are in the areas of the fault injection attack, cryptographic implementation analysis and zero knowledge proofs.

 ### News!
+- [2025/11] Our paper "HyperSiniel: Guaranteed Output Delivery Comes (Almost) Free in Private Delegation of zkSNARKs" was accepted by *Transactions on Dependable and Secure Computing* (TDSC) !
+Congratulations!!
 - [2025/09] I am in a research intern at Ant research lab this summer.
 - [2025/06] "Achilles" has been awarded the "Honorable Mentions" by Usenix Security 2025 (top 25 out of 2385 submissions).